 Over time, each fibroid "shrivels up," like a grape shrinking into a raisin.
 The excessive menstrual bleeding stops, and the bulk symptoms get better.
 The recovery time is the same or better compared to hysterectomy.
 The level of invasiveness and risk for complication are significantly lower for the UFE procedure.
-Nearly 9 out of 10 women have an excellent result.
+About 7 out of 8 women have an excellent result.
 For the small percentage of patients who don’t get a satisfactory result, they can still undergo surgical treatments like myomectomy or hysterectomy.
 In fact, the UFE procedure can also help control bleeding during a more invasive surgery and make it easier to perform!

 LARGE FIBROID SMALL SHRUNKEN FIBROID

 Try Embolization First!